-Therefore, Tennessee proposes to install approximately 3.75 miles of 2inch plastic pipe, above ground, from a point near its MLV 501-1 to the present point of delivery to the town of Provencal, Louisiana.
-The pipe will be designed, installed, tested, operated and maintained in accordance with 49 CFR Part 192, except for §192.321(a).
+Therefore, Tennessee proposes to install approximately 3.75 miles of dual 2-inch or a single 3-inch plastic pipe, above ground, from a point near its MLV 501-1 to the present point of delivery to the town of Provencal, Louisiana.
+The pipe will be designated, installed, tested, operated, and maintained in accordance with 49 CFR Part 192, except for §192.321(a).
 The operating pressure will be 80 psig.
 In addition to the requirements of 49 CFR Part 192, Tennessee will install temporary markers along the plastic pipeline at intervals of approximately 100 yards and patrol the pipeline twice a week, but at intervals no greater than 5 days, while it is in service.
 Tennessee believes that the requirement of §192.321(e) (locator wire) is not applicable since the pipe will not be underground.